cultureamp/kaizen-design-system/.changeset/spotty-lemons-trade.md

 "@kaizen/components": patch
 ---

+`<MenuItem>`: accept id in props and pass it to child button/link `<TitleBlockZen>`
-add and export constant ids for TitleBlockZen's secondary menu and other actions menu in mobile view and pass id from props in menu item to the underlying button/link
+  - Add constant ids for TitleBlockZen's secondary menu and other actions menu in mobile view
+  - accept id in props to be assigned to the root div